 Verizon is making the best offer here.
 Price wise, the carrier will let go of the M8 for $199.99 with a two-year agreement, $25.22 a month with Verizon Edge, and $599.99 without a contract (which, by the way, is $100 less than the Google Play Edition and the lowest contract-free price of the three carriers).
+What makes the carrier more compelling is its buy-one-get-one-free deal, which applies to people activating a new line of service.
 Read More

 The HTC One is an undeniably pretty phone.
 It looks good in the standard silver, and not half bad in black, either.
 But what about flaming, flamboyant red?
 Sprint seems to think that someone wants it, so they'll be offering the Ruby Red HTC One starting tomorrow, August 16th.
 The red version has already been released internationally.

 Sprint will get at least some kind of exclusive on the red One in the United States, and they'll sell it in all the normal online and retail channels.
+It will go for the same $199.99 on-contract price, and presumably the same $549.99 off-contract price as well.
 Read More

 Remember late last month when we caught what was alleged to be a white EVO 4G LTE on an inventory sheet and subsequently got a glimpse of the rumored device thanks to a suspect Sprint banner?
 Well, it looks like we can expect the snow-colored device to land at Sprint July 15th, according to TechnoBuffalo's "trusted source."